 Hike to the Shankracharya Temple

 This holy shrine in Srinagar is dedicated to Lord Shiva.
 It is known by various names like Pas Pahar and Takht-e-Suleiman.
-This temple has a lot of historical significance and here you will not only find people from Hindu religion worshipping Lord Shiva but also Christians who believe this place to be a “Prophet of Mankind.”
+This temple has a lot of historical significance and here you will not only find people from Hindu religion worshiping Lord Shiva but also Christians who believe this place to be a “Prophet of Mankind.”
 We personally love going to such religious places during our trips because it gives us insight that despite big advancements there is a creator – the almighty who gave us life.

 Catch Sunset at the Boulevard Street